Aiyappan Pillai

 M. R. Ry.
-Kumar Aiyappan Pillai (24 May 1914 – 5 January 2022; Sanskrit ') was an Indian lawyer, politician and writer.
+K Aiyappan Pillai (24 May 1914 – 5 January 2022; Sanskrit ') was an Indian lawyer, politician and writer.
 As one of the early leaders of the Bharatiya Janata Party, he served as its vice-president and at various times as chairman and treasurer.
 By the time of his death aged 108, he headed the party's disciplinary committee, oversaw its charitable endowments, and had become a most respected and venerable figure in the socio-cultural arena.

 Early life and education

 The son of the Kumara Pillai of Nagercoil, Aiyappan Pillai was born in the princely state of Travancore to an aristocratic Nair family related to the ruling dynasty of Travancore.
 His eldest uncle was the Thachudaya Kaimal a ruling chief and a religious dignitary of Kerala residing at the Koodalmanikyam Temple.
 He was educated privately and graduated from the Law College, Trivandrum.

 Career

 Following a meeting with Mahatma Gandhi, he chose to give up a stately sinecure and agitate for responsible government.
 He participated in the Quit India Movement.
 Gandhi advised him to serve the people directly which prompted him to stand for elections in the newly formed legislature of Travancore representing Trivandrum as an Indian National Congress candidate.

 As a lawyer and close-confidante of the Maharaja of Travancore, Chithira Thirunal Balarama Varma, when India attained Independence, he was asked by the Maharaja to carry on secret negotiations with Indian National Congress and the Government of Travancore in 1947.

 In 1971, he was requested to be a figurehead for the newly created Bharatiya Janata Party.
 Thereafter, he remained behind the scenes in the region's politics, as Chairman at various times and as a vice-president of the BJP.